anttiharju/fullstackopen/part2/countries/README.md

 # countries

-To see weather information, you need to add a .env.local file supplying value `VITE_OPEN_WEATHER` that equals to a https://openweathermap.org/ API key.
+To see weather information, you need to create file `.env.local` that supplies an OpenWeather API key via `VITE_OPEN_WEATHER`.
+If you're logged in at https://openweathermap.org/, you can access API keys at https://home.openweathermap.org/api_keys.